acanna2013/SortAndBigO/README.md

 * ... <br>
 I also created my own sorting algorithm, where we adopted the idea of selection sort and sorted according to the maximum value instead of the minimum value.

+<p> This repo includes severals projects I worked on using what I learned. </p>